Arra Health Information Technology Professionals In Health Care (93.721)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Application procedures will be specified in individual funding opportunity announcements.
 Applicants may consult with the office or official designated as the contact in the funding opportunity announcement for additional information on the application procedures.

 Award Procedure

-Following objective review of applications, those applicants whose applications have been selected for funding will receive a Notice of Award signed by an HHS Grants Management Officer.
+Following merit review of applications, those applicants whose applications have been selected for funding will receive a Notice of Award signed by an HHS Grants Management Officer.
 The Notice of Award, which is sent to the applicant’s Authorized Organizational Representative, is the only official notification of award.
 Unsuccessful applicants will be advised by letter.

 Deadlines